Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageDEFINITION OF PATTERNA pattern is something that repeats.
+Download as PDF Download PDF View as Separate PageDEFINITION OF PATTERNA pattern is something that repeats.
 It happens the same way more than once.
 Patterns can be made of numbers, shapes or even events that happen in nature.
 By knowing patterns we can predict what will happen next.

 To better understand how patterns in the sky work…